demonishan/gradientor/FEATURE_IDEAS.md

 8. Live Preview on Elements
    - Show how the gradient looks on buttons, cards, or backgrounds.

-9. Shareable Links
-   - Generate a unique URL for each gradient to share with others.

 10. Drag-and-Drop Color Stops
    - Improve UX for adding/removing/reordering color stops visually.